NotARoomba/SimpleFlightController/GUIDE.md

 #### I2C/I3C (Inter-Integrated Circuit)

 I2C uses only **2 wires**: SDA (data) and SCL (clock).
 Multiple devices can share the same two wires, and each device has a unique address.
 Think of it like a conference call where everyone shares the same phone line, but each person has a unique ID.
-Both wires need one pull-up resistor each (in total, as well) in order to function correctly.
+Both wires need one pull-up resistor each (in total) in order to function correctly.

 **Pros:**